RMerl/asuswrt-merlin.ng/release/src/router/inadyn/README.md

 Here a fully custom `ddns-path` with format specifiers are used, see the `inadyn.conf(5)` man page for details on this.

+Another example:

+    # Custom configuration for dnsmadeeasy
+    custom dyn {
+        username    = DNSMADEEASYUSERNAME
+        password    = DNSMADEEASYPASSWORDFORTHISHOST
+        ddns-server = cp.dnsmadeeasy.com
+        ddns-path   = "/servlet/updateip?username=%u&password=%p&id=DNSMADEEASYHOSTID&ip=%i"
+        hostname    = HOST
+    }

 When using the generic plugin you should first inspect the response from the DDNS provider.
-By default Inadyn looks for a `200 HTTP` response OK code and the strings `"good"`, `"OK"`, `"true"`, or `"updated"` in the HTTP response body.
+By default Inadyn looks for a `200 HTTP` response OK code and the strings `"good"`, `"OK"`, `"true"`, `"success"`, or `"updated"` in the HTTP response body.
 If the DDNS provider returns something else you can add a list of possible `ddns-response = { Arrr, kilroy }`, or just a single `ddns-response = Cool` -- if your provider does give any response then use `ddns-response = ""`.

-If your DDNS provider does not provide you with a `checkip-server`, you can use other services, like http://ipify.org, which is the default if you do not specify one for your custom provider config:
+If your DDNS provider does not provide you with a `checkip-server`, you can use other services, like http://ifconfig.me/ip, which is the default if you do not specify one for your custom provider config:

-    checkip-server = api.ipify.org
+    checkip-server = ifconfig.me
+    checkip-path   = /ip
+    checkip-ssl    = false

 or even use a script or command: